 - More men than women enter this field of engineering, but the number of women is growing.
 There are also initiatives in place to try and encourage more women into the industry through organisations such as WISE and Women's Engineering Society (WES).

-- Some jobs may require working away on a continual basis at client or site installations.
+- Depending on your employer you may be required to visit sites during the day and some roles require working away on a continual basis at client or site installations.

 - Overseas work is possible if you have a specialist knowledge area.

 A degree is not an essential requirement to become a maintenance engineer but many candidates do have a BEng in a relevant subject, such as:

 - mechanical engineering

 Some employers will accept college qualifications instead of a degree and related courses include:

 - BTEC certificate in operations and maintenance engineering

 It's possible to become a maintenance engineer by starting as an apprentice fitter or technician.
 To do this, you'll need to build up experience and will usually need to take further qualifications to progress through the career.

 Researching companies thoroughly is important and will enable you to find out about employers who offer sponsorship on engineering courses.
 Many employers start recruiting in the autumn term.